 First, take a moment to think about your health.
 Are you in great shape and rarely see a doctor, or do you have chronic conditions that require regular visits?
 Consider your prescriptions, how often you expect to need medical care, and whether you travel frequently.
 It’s also helpful to look at your budget to determine what you can comfortably afford for a monthly premium.
 Some plans offer extra perks like fitness memberships or health discounts, so think about whether those benefits would be valuable to you.
 This initial review will give you a solid foundation for comparing plans and ensure you don’t pay for coverage you don’t need.

-Step 2: Compare Premiums from Top-Rated Companies
+Step 2: Compare Premiums from Top Insurers

 Once you have an idea of what you need, it’s time to see what different companies are offering.
 In Virginia, the same standardized Medigap plan can have very different prices depending on the insurance carrier.
 Top-rated companies like Aetna, Anthem, and UnitedHealthcare are all popular choices, but their rates will vary.
 For example, Aetna often has some of the most competitive prices, especially for Plan G, which is the most popular plan for new enrollees.
 Never assume the first price you see is the best one; comparing premiums from several reputable insurance companies is essential to finding a great value and can save you a significant amount of money over the long term.

-Step 3: Pinpoint Your Potential Out-of-Pocket Costs
+Step 3: Estimate Your Out-of-Pocket Costs

 Your monthly premium is just one part of the financial picture.
 You also need to consider potential out-of-pocket costs, like deductibles.
 A plan with a very low premium might have a high deductible you have to meet before your coverage kicks in.
 In Virginia, Medigap premiums can range from as low as $24 for a high-deductible plan to over $400 for a comprehensive one.
 It’s a trade-off: are you more comfortable paying a higher, predictable premium each month, or would you rather pay a lower premium and risk a larger out-of-pocket expense if you need significant medical care?
 Thinking through this balance is key to avoiding financial surprises down the road.

-Step 4: Get Personalized Quotes
+Step 4: Request Your Personalized Quotes

 Finally, the only way to know exactly what you’ll pay is to get personalized quotes.
 Insurers base their rates on your age, gender, location, and tobacco use, so the prices you see online are just estimates.
 You should get quotes from several different providers for the plan you’re interested in.
 An independent agent can be a huge help here, as they can gather quotes from multiple companies for you, saving you time and hassle.
 This allows you to compare real numbers side-by-side and make a confident decision.
 We can provide you with the unbiased, expert guidance you need to find the right fit for your situation.